GoogleCloudPlatform/java-docs-samples/appengine/taskqueue/pull/README.md

-# Pull task Queue sample for Google App Engine
+# Pull Task Queue sample for Google App Engine

 This sample demonstrates how to use [pull task queues][appid] on [Google App Engine][ae-docs].